Why we do what we do

 To implement a philanthropic mindset among our employees at the HHS Home Office, we include a volunteer program.
 The volunteer program was developed so our team could spend time serving and volunteering with the organizations that best represent their passions.
 To better encourage our team to get involved and to make a difference within our community, HHS provides two paid volunteer days per year for every HHS Home Office employee.
 We also provide a multitude of opportunities for the team to get involved locally by collecting items to donate to different area nonprofits, volunteering at a soup kitchen during the lunch hour, wrapping presents for families in need over the holidays, volunteering at the Loralee Foundation ranch, and hosting blood drives.

-HHS’ founder, Jim Spry, in collaboration with a small group of families, established the Loralee Foundation, an area nonprofit located in Dripping Springs, Texas that is dedicated to making a positive impact on the community through charitable acts and services.
-The group of families donated property to build the Loralee Foundation Ranch, which includes a dining hall, cabins, sporting areas, walking trails, horses, petting zoo, and picnic areas.
-The ranch serves as a cost-free place for the community and organizations to have a safe and secure environment to host events.
-Groups such as Helping Hands Home, The Settlement Home for Children, Burke Center for Youth, and Texas Baptist Children’s Home regularly come to the ranch to enjoy the many activities offered.
+HHS’ founders, Jim and Kay Spry, established the Loralee Foundation, an area nonprofit located in Dripping Springs, Texas that is dedicated to making a positive impact on the community through charitable acts and services.
+They donated property to build the Loralee Foundation Ranch, which includes a dining hall, cabins, sporting areas, walking trails, horses, petting zoo, and picnic areas.
+The ranch serves as a rent-free property that supports partner charity functions.
+Groups such as Austin Angels, Helping Hands Home, The Settlement Home for Children, Burke Center for Youth, and Texas Baptist Children’s Home regularly come to the ranch to enjoy the many activities offered.

 Casa de Miel